Employer Wants Termination During Sick Leave

 "My employer threatens dismissal if I do not sign.
 Is that a bluff?"

 Often yes.
-The dismissal prohibition makes dismissal during illness impossible in many cases.
+The dismissal prohibition makes dismissal during sick leave impossible in many cases.
 Note: with an urgent reason or during probation, things are different.
 Do not let yourself be pressured.

 Almost two years sick